Chrislyu1254824740/saolie/README.md

 (6) *gameOver()*
 used to quit the game.
 (7) *checkWin()*
-used to Check whether the game is won
+used to Check whether the game is won.
 (8) *gameWon()*
 used to show the result of game